Anabolic steroids are prescription-only medicines.

 Anabolic steroids and the law

-Anabolic steroids are only available legally on prescription from a registered pharmacist.
+Anabolic steroids are only legally available when prescribed by a doctor.

 You could be fined up to €2,000 or put in jail.